alfredtorch/RGBFighter/README.md

 For DIY'er:
 All you need are steady hands for the soldering part, specially the QFN.
 A reflow or hot plate is suggested.
-The thickness of the board 1,2mm are required in order to sold the vertical USB firmly.
-The parts can be easily ordered.
+The thickness of the board should be 1,2mm in order to sold the vertical USB firmly.
+The parts can be easily ordered from the common suppliers.

 Part Name | Quantity | Price | Supply Link | Notes
 --- | --- | --- | --- | ---